etherealsaguaro/etherealsaguaro/README.md

 ## 👩🏻‍💻 About Me:

-* I'm a Full-Stack Developer using mainly Java but skilled in C#, Python, and JavaScript as well.
+* I'm a Full-Stack Developer Skilled in C#, Java, Python, and JavaScript as well.
+* Favorite programming languages: Python & Java (soon to become C# instead of Java LOL, sorry not sorry Java)

 ## 🔭 I’m currently working on:

+* A fitness application using MERN (Group Project)
-* Adding features to a Java video game marketplace project
+* Adding features to a Java video game marketplace (Version 2)
 * Creating video games on Unity with C#

+## 🎉 What I have worked on in the past:
+* An event registration application built in Python (Group Project)
+* A video game review application built with Java (Version 1)
+* Frontend website templates for brick & mortar businesses as well as e-commerce.

 ## 🌱 I’m currently learning:

+* "algorithms, and algorithms, and algorithms, OH MY!"
+* Game development with C#
+* Unity Engine
 * Java Spring Security
 * Java API integration
-* Java deployments on AWS and Azure

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=sarahsotomayor&layout=compact&theme=dark#gh-dark-mode-only)](https://github.com/sarahsotomayor)